1938 Director of Student Engagement

 Education: A Master's degree in higher education administration, college student personnel, student affairs, or a related field is required.

 Experience: At least three years of successful administrative experience in higher education is required.
-Experience in student programming on the college or university level including developing and implementing successful programs, working with small and large groups of students in student activities, student union, residence life, or related areas, program budget management, managing successful large events, such as concerts and lectures, and supervising staff, is required.
+Experience in the various facets of student engagement, such as advising or supervising student programming, student organizations, fraternity and sorority life, and leadership programs on the college or university level is required.
+Experience in supervising full-time staff is required.
+Experience in developing and implementing successful programs, contracts, working with small and large groups of students in student activities, student union, residence life, or related areas, program budget management, and managing successful large events, such as concerts and lectures is required.

 Skills: Exceptional organizational, management, leadership, communication, and interpersonal skills are required.
 Computer literacy is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.